JackSzwergold/Writing/memories/Brunch at the Met.md

 “I want them!”
 Danny said.
 “Whose going to pay for them?”
 I asked.
 “Let me see how much they cost,” he said as he headed inside.
 I stood outside and waited.

 After a while he came out and said, “They’re like $4 to $5 a piece.”
-He said as we conitnued walking.
+He said as we continued walking.
 “That’s more than a slice of pizza and a soda,” I said.
 I mean it was the 1980s and the cost to ride a subway was $1 and a soda was around ¢45 to ¢50 at the time.

 “Come on!
 Let’s do it one day!” he said.
 “Do what?”
 I asked.
 “Get some tarts and just sit on the steps in front of the Met Museum.
 “And then what?”
 I asked.
 “Let’s just be cool and do that,” he said.

 With that we got on the subway.

 “So we would just sit there?
-There’s nobody our age or anytihng there.
+There’s nobody our age or anything there.
 You just want to sit on the steps and be cool?”
 I said.
 “Yes!
 Exactly!” he said.

 I just simply shrugged and say back in my seat and let that pass.